ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

-Title: Web development using Pelican and Travis-CI - Part 1: Setting up Pelican - Installation and Theme
+Title: Part 1: Setting up Pelican - Installation and Theme
 Date: 2020-03-20 08:00
 Modified: 2020-03-22 09:00
-Category: Web development and hosting
+Category: Pelican for website creation
-Slug: web-develop-pt1-pelican-setup
+Slug: web-pelican-pt1-setup
 Summary: Learn to install pelican and set up your project with a theme for your website.
 Tags: pelican, python, pelican-plugin, flex
 Authors: Ayush Kumar Shah